What is Fostering about?

 - What if I have children?

 Fostering is a wonderful family experience and can build a foundation of philanthropy in your children.
-It’s important to select a dog that is “age” appropriate with your children, and as a general rule, children under 16 years old should NOT be left alone and unsupervised with any dog.
-You must also be diligent about providing guidance, instructions and rules to your children about caring for an orphaned dog.
+It’s important to select a dog or cat that is “age” appropriate with your children, and as a general rule, children under 16 years old should not be left alone and unsupervised with any dog.
+You must also be diligent about providing guidance, instructions and rules to your children about caring for an orphaned dog or cat.

 Yes!
 A yard is a nice to have for those early morning, or late night potty breaks and for a game of ball, but is not a requirement.
 Moreover, foster dogs are not allowed to be left unattended in a yard.
 The reality is that dogs don’t exercise themselves when left outside.
-Unfortunately, many of the dogs in shelters were “yard dogs” and developed behavior issues like fence running, barking, or digging because they were left alone in a backyard.
 Dogs need focused physical activity, mental stimulation and socialization and the best way to do this is by walking or running your foster dog on leash.

-- If I have my own animals, can I foster dogs?
+- If I have my own animals, can I foster dogs or cats?

 - What supplies are needed to foster?

-Foster parents provide space, food, basic training, exercise and love for the dog.
+Foster parents provide space, basic training, exercise and love for the dog or cat.
 The rescue will provide you with all the other supplies and equipment needed throughout your foster experience.

-- What if my foster dog becomes sick?
+- What if my foster dog or cat becomes sick?

-- Can I return my foster dog to the rescue if I am unable to foster any longer?
+- Can I return my foster dog or cat to the rescue if I am unable to foster any longer?

-We prefer that foster parents continue to foster until we find a permanent home for their foster dog.
-It’s extremely stressful for a dog to be moved from home to home.
-However, we understand that situations change and it may become necessary to discontinue fostering a dog.
-We request that a foster parent provides as much notice as possible (minimum 1-2 weeks) so that we can find an alternative foster home to transfer the dog to.
-Of course, in an emergency, a foster parent may always bring their dog back to the rescue.
+We prefer that foster parents continue to foster until we find a permanent home for their foster.
+It’s extremely stressful for a dog or cat to be moved from home to home.
+However, we understand that situations change and it may become necessary to discontinue fostering.
+We request that a foster parent provides as much notice as possible (minimum one to two weeks) so that we can find an alternative foster home to transfer the dog or cat to.
+Of course, in an emergency, a foster parent may always bring their dog or cat back to the rescue.

 - What if I go on vacation or have a business trip?